axibase/atsd-use-cases/research/us-mortality/README.md

 | total          | 6.5            | 45.4        |

 ** As a quick note, figures for the population under the age of 1 year in Youngstown were not available at the time this article was written (numbers were only available starting with the 0 to 24 age group), so we were not able to calculate an infant mortality rate for the city.
-The value, therefore, for the 1-24 age group below for Youngstown is a little higher than it should be in reality.
+The value, therefore, for the 1-24 age group below for Youngstown is a little higher than it is in reality.

 So what can explain these unbelievably high values in Youngstown?
 This is a complicated, multi-layered issue, with some experts spending years analyzing these problems.
 Two factors that may play into these high rates are an aging population, which has above average rates for a number of diseases.
 Below is a table comparing incident rates for [6 diseases in Mahoning County (Youngstown)](https://www.odh.ohio.gov/healthstats/vitalstats/deathstat.aspx) versus the